 More relevant content means more authority.
 When you keep posting informative content regularly, more websites will use your content as their source.
 A win-win situation.

 You become a credible source in your niche and you gain authority in the eyes of search engines.
 Whenever someone cites a website, Google gives it more authority as users see its content as relevant and credible.

-Ultimately, higher domain authority results in higher ranking and higher organic traffic.
+Ultimately, inbound links lead to higher domain authority resulting in higher ranking and higher organic traffic.